swarve/ayearlessordinary.com/_posts/2015-11-08-lasting-impressions-of-delhi.md

 Trains are the quintessential way of travelling around India and roughly 30,000,000 Indians travel by train through India per day.
 Yes I did write 30 million.
 So as you can imagine it is tough to get tickets and they must be booked very far in advance.
 As a tourist we are lucky to have a small quota dedicated to touristic travel, but even these seats fill up quickly.

 Our hotel was less than 1 km away from the station so we chose to walk the distance.
 We were immediately approached by several tuktuk drivers offering us a lift for only 20-50 rupees (less than $1).
 They seemed friendly and helpful but we insisted on walking as we wanted to get to know our local area a bit better.
 After saying no quite a few times they instead drove alongside us for awhile chatting and asking us to take photos of them!
 Eventfully they understood we actually wanted to walk and sent us off in the right direction with specific detailed instructions, along with a warning to look after our bags and that it wasn't really a safe area.
-It is a reasonably safe area and a very touristic area that we stayed in.
+Btw, it is a safe area and a very touristic area that we stayed in.

 We were at this stage about 200m from the station and ready to turn right when a very friendly local told us we just needed to cross this road to get to the station, but why were we going there?
 That we needed to go to the government office in the centre of town as tourists to get train tickets, not to the station.
-He was very convincing and we had read about the Government office.
+We knew tickets as tourists were challanging to get and he was very convincing.
+We had read about the Government office as a form of help to tourists so we agreed.
 He helped us hail a tuk-tuk for a good price and told the driver where we needed to get to, the government tourism office.
 The driver was lovely- asking us so many questions, sharing humour about Aussies and how good we are at cricket.
 About 20 minutes later we arrived at 'the government office' where we were warmly welcomed outside into a travel agent office and introduced to a man who guaranteed us that we were in the right place and that he would help us buy train tickets. <b>Great!</b> There were also other tourists in here at the time.

 <figure>
 <a href="../images/IMG_3571.jpg"><img src="../images/th/IMG_3571.jpg" alt=""></a></figure>

 As soon as we entered the office we knew that it wasn't the government office, regardless of what this man guaranteed us.
-We decided to stay and hear him out.
+We decided to stay, go along for the ride and hear him out.
 He offered us tea and beer and started planning our itinerary around Rajasthan.
 We knew it was a busy period with the Diwali holiday coming up and that trains were quickly filling up so were keen to organise ourselves ASAP.
 The itinerary he planned out with us sounded great/ everywhere we wanted to go and achievable in our tight time limit.
 We started looking into trains & every-time he searched for a train he would turn the screen away and then show us that they were fully booked.
 He followed by suggesting to go via taxi that he would organise for the entire trip, a private driver, all paid for, no hassle, cheaper than trains!
 Wow!
-Can you imagine travelling in a taxi for an overnight trip of 14 hours.
+Can you imagine travelling in a taxi for an overnight trip of 14 hours?
 Our driver could barely stay awake in the 1.5 hour journey from Goa airport.

 We were familiar with the train system and Simon had looked at the availability that morning and knew that there were still seats on trains, so we questioned him.
 He turned around with an over the top audacious spiel about us not trusting him and Indians and that we needed to trust him.
 In order to prove he was legit he opened Facebook and showed us some reviews from other fellow 'Aussies' he had helped, while rambling off a number of clients he had organised trips for.
 Not exactly what we wanted to hear and at this point decided it was time to leave.
 We were correct in our assumption and that our time was being wasted.
 We left the office and were told immediately that this was a fake tourism office and that the actual government office was on the next corner.
 Basically, we knew exactly what was happening but went along for the ride anyway, still extremely frustrated that we had wasted an hour.
 On a positive, we had a better itinerary than we went in with and the taste of a delicious chai lingering.